tildearrow/SDL/README-SDL.txt

 Please distribute this file with the SDL runtime environment:

+this is a **MODIFIED** version of SDL which adds some Windows 2000 support. this version is specifically tailored for Furnace and may not work properly when built as a dynamic/shared library.

 The Simple DirectMedia Layer (SDL for short) is a cross-platform library designed to make it easy to write multi-media software, such as games and emulators.